 After another medication change, Michael had the longest break from seizures he has yet to experience—11 weeks.
 He was taking four different medications.
 Anxious to reduce the side effects, we decreased one of the medications, but his seizures returned and became even worse.
 We increased to the original dosage and much higher, without success.

 In 2001, when Michael was seven, we had a device implanted, which sends regular electrical impulses to his brain.
 We saw some improvement over time, but still did not have seizure control.

-Along the way, we’ve dealt with drooling, rashes, tics, diarrhea, insomnia, ringing in the ears, night terrors, and vomiting.
-He has suffered from just about every known type of seizure, and remains at the cognitive level of a two year old.
+Along the way, we’ve dealt with drooling, rashes, tics, diarrhea, constipation, insomnia, ringing in the ears, night terrors, choking and vomiting.
+He has suffered from just about every known type of seizure, and remains at the cognitive level of a three year old.
 We do not know, and may never know, how much of this is due to the medications, the seizures, or whatever is causing the seizures.

 We are thankful for organizations like CURE for focusing on research toward finding a cure for epilepsy.
 CURE provides us, and generations to come, with hope for a brighter future.